-By creating an automation rule, you can have ShipStation automatically apply this setting to orders when they import (making you a more efficient shipper!).
+By creating an automation rule, you can have ShipStation automatically apply this setting to orders when they import.
 You can apply the rule to all of your orders, or a specific subset of orders, based on the criteria of the rule.

 For example, if you do a lot of International shipping, you may want to restrict this to domestic shipments only, as ShipStation only supports domestic return labels.
 Simply visit Account Settings (the wrench icon in the top right) > Automation > Automation Rules, and then Create a Rule to get started.
 Your rule might look something like this: